Our Staff in Belize

 This is MJ’s 12th season with us.
 He is an experienced river guide, having worked for several years for Mopan River Resort, Belizean Sun Tours, and Duplooy’s Resort, all in Belize.
 He’s a fabulous addition to our team; we are very happy he has joined us.
 He is from the village of Benque Viejo in Western Belize.

 Luis’ family moved to Belize from El Salvador when he was four.
 He got involved in the tourist industry early, working at several different lodges in the Cayo area where he still lives.
-Several years ago a friend took him out to St. Georges Caye where he discovered his aptitude for water sports, especially snorkeling and diving.
-When he first came out to our island we quickly learned that he had a lot to teach us about the underwater world of Belizean waters!
+Several years ago a friend took him out to St. George’s Caye where he discovered his aptitude for water sports, especially snorkeling and diving.
+When he first came out to our island we quickly learned that he had a vast knowledge of the Belizean waters.
 This is his 7th season with Slickrock.

 German has lived all over Belize.
 Raised on Ambergris Caye, lived for many years in the town of San Ignacio in Western Belize, and now lives in Corozal, in Northern Belize.
 He is very adventurous, loves the sea, and has guided for many years.
 Originally working at Jaguar Paw in the jungle ziplining and Belize river tubing, he got deeper into learning jungle plants, animals, and birds.
 His extensive knowledge of nature and Maya history is a huge asset.
 He is always willing to answer your questions and go the extra mile to be helpful, and his enthusiasm is infectious, you’ll love him as much as we do.
 This is his second year with us.

 The most recent addition to our team, Triina is our kiteboarding instructor for December and January.
 She comes from Estonia, from a small village Häädemeeste.
 She began kiteboarding as soon as it came to her country, and gained the Estonian Championship 3 times.
-She participates in all types of watersports, and we hope to show her a few she hasn’t learned yet (a long shot, we realize).
-She loves every second spent in nature, from surfing to snowboarding.
+She enjoys everything from surfing to snowboarding.

-This is Apolitico’s 22nd season with us, he originally came out to help with the rebuilding after Hurricane Mitch, and he was such a fantastic addition to our island family that we wouldn’t let him leave.
-A Mayan from the community of Silk Grass, Apolitico is our groundskeeper and caretaker.
-We truly could not do what we do without his help.
-All of our guests enjoy trying to beat him on the volleyball court!
+This is Apolitico’s 22nd season with us, he originally came out to help with the rebuilding after Hurricane Mitch, and he was such a fantastic addition to our island family that we asked him to stay.
+A Mayan from the community of Silk Grass, Apolitico is our groundskeeper and caretaker with an extensive knowledge of the island.

-Laverne has worked with us out on the island for 17 years.
-You will love her cooking!
-She comes from Hopkins Village, a Garinagu community.
-She speaks Garifuna, Creole, and English.
+Laverne has worked with us out on the island for 17 years and has great cooking skills.
+She comes from Hopkins Village, a Garinagu community and speaks speaks Garifuna, Creole, and English.